Most Expensive Albums, Singles & Stuff Sold On Discogs – November 2016

 It’s also the first widely available commercial release from the band, which makes it a formative piece of rock history.
 The VU, after all, went on to lay the groundwork for a new, edgier approach to popular music that continues to reverberate to this day.
 That might explain the price tag: a nice, even $2.5k.
 So, y’know, turn that frown upside down.
 Wipe those tears away.
 Turn that blackened shroud into, I dunno, a less dour blackened shroud…hey, they can’t all be winners.

-What else do we have in this month’s Top 30?
+What else do we have in this month’s Top 30 most expensive albums, singles, and releases?
 Behold:

 - Babymetal.
 Another seminal moment in the history of rock and roll, I’m sure.
 By the way, I love my baby, but there is definitely nothing metal about her.
 And I’m pretty sure that’s true of most, if not all, babies.
 So there.
 Then again: this DVD comes with its very own “Babymetal-themed towel.”
 Yours for the low, low price of $1616, my friends.